 What will happen if access management is not implemented?
+When safety and capacity do

-Businesses can be hurt by congested, high collision roadways near their entrances.
+Businesses can be hurt by congested, high collision roadways near their entrance.

-When safety and capacity of the roadway deteriorate, one of the ways to fix the problem is to add lanes.
+When safety and capacity deteriorate, one of the ways to fix the problem is to add lanes.
 Although a roadway may eventually need to be widened, good access management practices can delay the need to widen the road for several years.

-In cases where roadways cannot be widened, good access management will help reduce congestion and improve traffic flow by managing turning movements.
-Severe congestion results in safety problems and also discourages motorists from using the road, since most customers try to avoid unsafe or congested roadways whenever possible.
+In cases where roadways cannot be widened, good access management will help reduce congestion.
+Congestion results in safety problems and also discourages motorists from using the road, since most customers try to avoid unsafe or congested roadways whenever possible.